 Online game development is a legitimate startup idea.
 However, the very first question you will stumble upon is the game genre.
 The point is, that the gaming industry is an extremely volatile market sector.
 You can’t just develop some software product and expect it to become popular worldwide.
 It is important to understand what gamers expect from your game.
 You need to understand which genre to pick.

 Let’s discover 4 best-selling gaming genres, learn their specifics, and figure out which one suits you the most.

 Online Game Development: First-Person Shooter

 One of the most iconic genres of the PC and console game industries is the first-person shooter.
 The whole idea of it is not to watch your character following your orders.
 Instead, you become the character.
-A lot of shooting, exciting storyline, and awesome effects and graphics and three keys to a successful first-person shooter.
+A lot of shooting, an exciting storyline, awesome effects and graphics, and three keys to a successful first-person shooter.

 As for game development, first-person shooters are quite expensive.
 People expect exceedingly real and immersive graphics, and graphics cost a lot.
 However, if you plan to play in the bigs, the first-person shooter may be the best option for your game dev project.
 Remember, quality games are always pricey yet cost-effective.
 So don’t let the initial budgets for this genre lower your ambitions.

 Battle Royale: Let Them Fight Till The Last Player